oxfordmmm/catdocs/docs/source/developer.rst

 - Have a file **pattern** for the input files (e.g. --readpat)
 - Have different profiles for different enviornment in nextflow.config
 - Have output data explicitly in **output** channel, do not use \*.\*
-- Have **publishDir** in process that has the final output files
+- Have **publishDir** in process to explicitly claim final output files
 - Have **tag** to identify individual sample identifier
-- have memory usage set for process that has high memory usage, e.g. **memory '10 G'** for centrifuge
+- Have memory usage set for process that has high memory usage, e.g. **memory '10 G'** for centrifuge

 Nextflow Do NOT